HIGH PASS FILTERS: getting rid of the mud and rumble

 Ok, those are the numbers, but as I said, it's best to use your ears, and make teeny-tiny adjustments to the frequency control until you arrive at a good compromise between thickness and clarity.
 The High Pass Filter can be a real sanity-saver when you're stuck in the walled back corner on The Stage From Hell — you know, the hollow plywood kind that vibrates, resonates, and makes everything on stage sound muddy.
 The control can benefit all bass players, not just URB.
 (I play bass guitar gigs on one of those stages from hell regularly.)

 Don't have a high pass filter on your current amp but still want to overcome the mud?
 There are a number of external preamps and devices that could help, either with specific high pass filters, frequency adjustable (parametric or semi-parametric) EQ sections, or the tone controls you already have.
-For instance, I use the lowest control of the semi-parametric EQ (tone control) section on my Euphonic Audio iAMP800 (newer iAMP versions with same preamp are available, and there are other amps and outboard units that have similar EQ sections) at the lowest setting to help clear the mud.
+But it does require a pretty good set of controls to really do the job.
+For instance, I use the lowest control of the semi-parametric EQ (tone control) section on my Euphonic Audio iAMP800 at the lowest setting to help clear the mud.
+Since it has such a wide range of frequency control, you can adjust it to the lowest frequency ranges -- and cut it pretty severely -- to approximate what a HPF does.
+It's not perfect, but it can work in a pinch.
+Turning down the bass, though?
 Yes, I know we bass players instinctively do the opposite, but fight the urge and don't be afraid to roll the bass control on your amp to the left a little bit.
 Very often that satisfying fat tone on stage turns to mud out in the audience.
+Reducing it can actually "tighten up" the bottom and make the bass tones more satisfying, ironically.

 These filters can be called the different things on various products.
 For instance, the Fishman Pro-EQ Platinum Bass DI calls it a Depth Control.
 Both Acoustic Image (on all Series IV amps) and Euphonic Audio (on Micro and Doubler) do label it as a High Pass Filter.